-Since the inception of the phrase computer aided design—which means the use of computer software to design 2 and 3 dimensional objects—AutoCAD has lead the CAD industry in terms of producing popular drafting software applications that have been accepted worldwide by engineers, architects and graphic designers.
-The popularity of Autodesk’s AutoCAD simply means every other design software stays in its shadow and this is also the case for Windows operating system.
+Since the inception of the phrase computer-aided design—which means the use of computer software to design 2 and 3-dimensional objects—AutoCAD has to lead the CAD industry in terms of producing popular drafting software applications that have been accepted worldwide by engineers, architects, and graphic designers.
+The popularity of Autodesk’s AutoCAD simply means every other design software stays in its shadow and this is also the case for the Windows operating system.

 To do justice to this list, it is important we set some parameters or criteria for why the CAD software applications that made it on our list were included.
 The criteria to use include: